 William A. Rogers, III

 Bill Rogers is an experienced trial lawyer with a proven track record of success.
 Bill specializes in the defense of employment and civil rights cases, as well as general commercial matters and personal injury actions, primarily claims related to transportation and premises liability.
 Bill regularly litigates on behalf of private, governmental and non-profit entities as well as individuals in a variety of complex civil matters.
 Bill joined Dietze and Davis as a shareholder in January 2016 after 23 years at Wood, Ris and Hames in Denver and two years as a judicial law clerk for D. Brock Hornby, in the United States District Court for the District of Maine and Alfred A. Arraj, in the United States District Court for the District of Colorado.

 Bill’s employment law practice is diverse, focusing primarily on counseling clients and litigating on their behalf in a variety of employment related contexts.
 Bill has successfully tried cases in state and federal court involving harassment, discrimination and retaliation, as well as claims for breach of contract and wrongful discharge.
 He also regularly represents clients before administrative agencies including the Equal Employment Opportunity Commission (EEOC), the Colorado Civil Rights Division (CCRD), the Department of Labor (DOL) and the National Labor Relations Board (NLRB).
 Bill routinely advises employers regarding compliance with state and federal employment laws as well as ways to avoid potential litigation and stay out of court.
 Bill provides assistance with drafting employee handbooks and policies, enforcing non-competition agreements, reductions in force and disciplining or terminating problem employees.
 Bill also presents seminars to employees and managers about the hiring, firing, and discipline of employees as well as other ways to manage and reduce the risk of employment related claims and is available to perform work place investigations.
 Bill’s experience in civil rights matters is extensive.
-He represents the State of Colorado and its employees, as well as other public entities, defending a variety of claims including those brought pursuant to 42 U.S. C. §1983.
+He represents the State of Colorado and its employees, as well as other public entities, defending a variety of claims including those brought pursuant to 42 U.S. C. § 1983.
 Bill has served a number of times as an expert witness evaluating the reasonableness of attorneys fees claims by successful litigants in employment and civil rights cases.

-Since his legal career began, Bill has amassed an impressive courtroom track record, having tried dozens of cases to verdict and having argued over 25 cases to the Colorado Court of Appeals, the Colorado Supreme Court and the Tenth Circuit Court of Appeals.
+Since his legal career began, Bill has amassed an impressive courtroom track record, having tried over 30 cases to verdict and having argued over 25 cases to the Colorado Court of Appeals, the Colorado Supreme Court and the Tenth Circuit Court of Appeals.
 Examples of successful trials handled by Bill include:

 · Obtaining a defense verdict following a two week trial in Douglas County on behalf of a national entity which owns and manages apartment complexes.
 The Plaintiff claimed that potholes on the property constituted a dangerous condition, and sought in excess of $3 million.